Car battery corrosion is a normal sign of battery wear and tear.

 If you notice a corroded battery terminal or battery cable connector, the wisest thing to do is get it cleaned ASAP.

-How do you do that?
+How do you clean car battery terminals?

-How To Remove Car Battery Corrosion
+How to Remove Car Battery Corrosion

-However, if you don’t have access to a mechanic, here’s what you need to do:
+If you don’t have access to a mechanic, here’s what you need to do to clean car battery corrosion:

-1. Gather Equipment And Check Battery
+1. Gather Equipment and Check the Battery

-Before you start on the battery, check it for any bloating, swelling, or electrolyte leakage.
+Before you start on the battery, check it for any bloating, swelling, or electrolyte leakage

 2. Detach Battery Cables